ramanambonona/crime_deterrence_model/README.md

 # Optimal law enforcement with python
 Optimal Law Enforcement with python (deterrence model)\
-This project is designed to find the optimal sanction and the optimal probability of arrest and punishment in Nuno Garoupa's (2001) optimal law enforcement model.
+This project is designed to find the optimal sanction and the optimal probability of arrest and punishment in [Garoupa's (2001)](https://doi.org/10.1016/S0014-2921(00)00084-2) optimal law enforcement model.
 I use python code to find the optimal points ($S$, and $p$).

 I searched several articles to find the explicit demonstration of the resolution of the optimal law enforcement model like Garoupa's but I got tired.
 Therefore, I tried to find ways to solve this puzzle myself (see file "Solving_Optimal_law_enforcement_Model.pdf").
 So, the idea is to compare the solution I found by solving manually the model, and the computation on python.
 I ended up with the same result.
 It's amazing.